mholtkamp/octave/Documentation/Lua/Nodes/Widgets/Widget.md

  - Ret: `boolean handle` Handle input
 ---
 ### MarkDirty
 Mark this widget as dirty.
-When a widget is dirty, it will need to have it's Rect updated on Tick().
+When a widget is dirty, it will need to have its Rect updated on Tick().
 Other data may be updated as well depending on the type of widget.

 Sig: `Widget:MarkDirty()`